zuoxingdong/VIN_TensorFlow/README.md

 ## Datasets

-Each data sample consists of $(x, y)$ coordinates of current state in grid world, followed by an obstacle image and a goal image.
+Each data sample consists of (x, y) coordinates of current state in grid world, followed by an obstacle image and a goal image.

 Dataset size | 8x8 | 16x16 | 28x28
 -- | -- | -- | --